EHB-MCT/assignment-2-CarysaPeeters/README.md

 - Data retrieval
   The retrieveData.js script fetches the data from the 'Voedingswaarden' table in the Supabase database, the data is logged to the console
 - Data visualisation
-  The data that's been fetched in retrieveData.js is being used to create clear charts with [Chart.js](https://www.chartjs.org/docs/latest/getting-started/) in dataVisualisation.js, these charts are being rendered in dataVisualisation.html
+  The data that's been fetched in retrieveData.js is being used to create clear charts with [Chart.js](https://www.chartjs.org/docs/latest/getting-started/) in the dataVisualisation.js files, these charts are being rendered in dataVisualisation.html

 ## Data attribution